Height pairings for algebraic cycles on the product of a curve and a surface: Integral models

-Our main result (Proposition \ref{prop-cb}) in this section is a description of $C_t^i$ in terms of blowing-ups from $C_1^i$ without reference to $\CX$.
-In order to prove this result, we need to review the construction of $\CX$ as follows.
+Our main result in this section (Proposition \ref{prop-cb}) is a description of $C_t^i$ in terms of blow-ups from $C_1^i$ without reference to $\CX$.
+We need to review the construction of $\CX$ to prove this result.

-\begin{prop} The scheme $\CX_t$ is strictly semistable. \end{prop} \begin{proof} Let $P$ be a closed point of $\CX_t$.
+\begin{prop}[Hartl \cite{Ha}] The scheme $\CX_t$ is strictly semistable. \end{prop} \begin{proof} This is a very special case of a general result by Hartl \cite[9, Proposition 2.1]{Ha}.
+For our application, the proof of the next Proposition, we repeat the proof in our case.
+Let $P$ be a closed point of $\CX_t$.
 We need to show that the completion of $\CX_t$ at $P$ has the form